-Amway’s global sales in each of the past few years have exceeded $8.8 billion.
-Since 1959, Amway has paid out nearly $60 billion in bonuses and incentives to its distributors worldwide – more than any other direct sales company in history.
+Amway’s global sales in 2017 were $8.6 billion USD.
+Since 1959, Amway has paid out nearly $58.6 billion USD in bonuses and incentives to its distributors worldwide – more than any other direct sales company in history.

 Direct selling is a low-cost, low-risk option for individuals to supplement their income.
 Amway Independent Business Owners use and sell high-quality nutrition, beauty and home products to consumers.
 The more product sales they generate, the more income they can earn.
 Many also choose to build businesses by sharing the Amway opportunity with others, and teaching them how to sell.
 This can mean greater reach for the product and ultimately higher income because of team sales volume.
 In short, IBOs make money from the sale of our products – sales that they and the team they support generate.